 5. You want to focus more on prevention vs. remediation.

-Traditional ways of analyzing pay equity focus on identifying issues and remediating — but with so much attention on pay equity recently, you may be thinking about how you can start preventing issues from happening in the first place.
+Traditional ways of analyzing pay equity focus on identifying issues and remediating.
+But with so much attention on pay equity recently, you may be thinking about how to prevent issues from happening in the first place.

 Pay equity platforms provide much more than a one-and-done analysis by baking pay equity into your day-to-day practices.
 The technology also allows you to analyze pay equity as frequently as you want — because after the initial set up, the platform is always running.

-This flexibility gives you an ongoing pulse of pay equity and the ability to determine starting pay for new hires that fits in an equitable range and test changes to compensation before you roll them out, and make changes before ever introducing a pay issue.
-Long-term, this strategy will cost you a lot less than constantly remediating pay disparities year after year.
+This flexibility gives you an ongoing pulse of pay equity.
+You have the ability to determine starting pay for new hires that falls in an equitable range and test changes to compensation before you roll them out, and make changes before ever introducing a pay issue.
+Long-term, this strategy will cost you a lot less than constantly remediating pay disparities year after year because the longer you wait, the larger disparities become.

 6. You want to keep up with your peers and other market pressures.

-At this point, you probably already understand all the increasing attention and pressure being placed on companies regarding pay equity.
+At this point, you likely understand the increasing attention and pressure being placed on companies regarding pay equity.
 So you’ve probably thought to yourself, “Am I falling behind or keeping up with other companies?
 How do I know if I’m getting pay equity right?”

-Building a platform focused on pay equity requires a team that has dedicated their time to solving these problems in better, more modern ways.
-So by leveraging a pay equity platform, you’ll feel confident you’re learning from the best in pay equity — and getting the guidance you need for everything from global analyses and analyzing total compensation to legal compliance and corporate communications.
+Achieving pay equity in the workplace and closing pay gaps requires a team that has dedicated their time to solving these problems in better, more modern ways.
+So by leveraging a pay equity platform like Syndio’s, you’ll feel confident you’re learning from the best in pay equity — and getting the guidance you need for everything from global analyses and analyzing total compensation to legal compliance and corporate communications.

 If you work with a technology provider that is truly invested in your success, that team of experts will work tirelessly to educate you on market trends and provide access to best practices based on what other leading companies are doing.
 So keep an eye out for partners that make this part of their offerings and business model.